Like any investment or home component, you will want to make sure that the garage door installation you order will actually fit your Atlanta home.

 Begin with an open garage door and measure the opening from jamb to jamb.
-If you didn’t know, the “jamb” is the piece of trim that borders the opening and represents that area where the opening stops.
+The jamb is the piece of trim that borders the opening and represents that area where the opening stops.

-Hook your tape measure on one end of the jamb — or have someone hold it for you — and pull it as tight and as straight as you can to the other side.
-If you need to, you can set the tape measure on the ground and measure horizontally from there, but ideally try to hover a small bit above the surface so that irregularities don’t mess up your measurements.
+Hook your tape measure on one end of the jamb or have someone hold it for you.
+Next, pull it as tight and as straight as you can to the other side.
+If you need to, you can set the tape measure on the ground and measure horizontally from there.
+But ideally, try to hover a small bit above the surface so that irregularities don’t mess up your measurements.

 Repeat the process by measuring from the very top jamb all the way down to the ground.

 Measure the Left and Right Side Room

 In addition, the distance between the interior edge of the door jamb to the inner wall of your garage is known as the side room.

 You will need at least 3 1/2 inches to 4 inches of unobstructed side room on each side to account for the side track mechanisms for most common styles of garage door installations.
 Unobstructed means that there are no pipes or other objects in the way of the full height of the door.

 The distance from the inside edge of the top of the door jamb to the ceiling of your garage is called the headroom.

 You will need around 10 1/2 inches to 13 inches of headroom for most types of manual garage doors.
 Automatic garage door opener models need an additional 3 inches for 13 1/2 – 16 inches total.
 And, some specialty installations like wood garage doors may even need as much as 18 – 21 inches.

 And, if you have low headroom, do not worry.
 There are low headroom garage door kits available that can accommodate as little as 4 1/2 inches of headroom.